lzh-mb-mod/RTSCamera/README.md

 - RTS Camera

   - Free camera mode switchable at any time.
+The camera distance to your character is limited by the tactics and scouting skill level.

   - ~~Clickable troop cards.~~